minanew12/contracts/README.md

 The Inverter Network smart contracts are developed using the [foundry toolchain](https://getfoundry.sh)

-1. Clone the repository
-2. `cd` into the repository
-3. Run `make install` to install contract dependencies
-4. (_Optional_) Run `source dev.env` to set up environment variables

 ## Usage

 Common tasks are executed through a `Makefile`.